Natalia Bekhtereva: Death

-She died in the morning of June 22, 2008 in Hamburg at the St. George's Hospital in the 84th year of life after a long illness.
+She died in the morning of June 22, 2008 in Hamburg at the St. George's Hospital at 84 after a protracted illness.

 Tribute

 On July 7, 2020, Google celebrated her 96th birthday with a Google Doodle.

 6074 Bechtereva, a minor planet named after Natalia Bekhtereva.

 The Bekhtereva Institute for Human Brain of the RAS is named after her.

 Family

-The grandfather is Vladimir Bekhterev (1857–1927) — psychiatrist, neuropathologist, physiologist, psychologist, founder of reflexology.
-The father is Peter Bekhterev (1886–1938) – engineer and inventor.
-The mother is Zinaïda Bekhtereva – doctor.
+Her grandfather was Vladimir Bekhterev, the famous psychiatrist, neuropathologist, physiologist, psychologist and founder of reflexology.
+Her father was Peter Bekhterev, an engineer and inventor and her mother was Zinaïda Bekhtereva, a doctor.

-First husband is Vsevolod Medvedev (1924–2008) – physiologist.
-Son from the first marriage is Svyatoslav Medvedev (1949) – physiologist.

-Second husband is Ivan Kashtelyan (died in 1990) – economist.
-The stepson is Alexander (died in 1990).

-The granddaughter is Natalia Medvedeva – psychiatrist.
+Her first husband was Vsevolod Medvedev, a physiologist and she had a son from her first marriage, Svyatoslav Medvedev, also a physiologist.
+Her second husband was Ivan Kashtelyan, an economist, with whom she raised a stepson Alexander and a granddaughter Natalia Medvedeva, a psychiatrist.

 Publications

 Bekhtereva published more than 360 works, some of them in English, including: